 While scientists used to believe that CBD would bind itself to the CB2 receptors, we now know that it does not, nor does it bind to the CB1 receptors.
 Instead, the prevailing theory is that it somehow indirectly affects the body’s endocannabinoid system.

 Whats is CBD?

 Now that you know what the endocannabinoid system is, it’s time to get into what is CBD.
 This phytocannabinoid is one of 100+ compounds that exist in the cannabis plant.
 After THC, it is the most abundant compound.
 Since it isn’t psychoactive, it will deliver powerful healing benefits without any high.
-CBD gets extracted as an oil and is then made into a number of different kinds of products.
+CBD gets extracted as an oil and is then made into a number of different kinds of products such as pure CBD oil and CBD moisturising cream.
 CBD produces its positive effects by attaching itself to receptors in the endocannabinoid system.

 When introduced into the body, CBD will do a few things.
 It will inhibit FAAH, which is a fatty acid, and weaken it.
 This leads to a heightened concentration of anandamide, which is a molecule that increases our feelings of pleasure and feeling motivated.